Summary & Highlights

 But, if you are considering a major move to manage your daily symptoms, here is some helpful information to help you narrow down your options.

 How Does Climate Affect Arthritis Symptoms?

-High humidity climates create a lot of fatigue in arthritis sufferers.
-With the thick, heavy, wet air, it can be difficult to move around.
-Some studies have shown that those with rheumatoid arthritis and osteoarthritis are especially affected by high humidity, reporting more pain and flare ups in this environment than any other.
+Some studies have shown that those with rheumatoid arthritis and osteoarthritis are significantly affected by high humidity and damp weather, reporting increasing pain and flare-ups in this environment more than any other.

 Low Barometric Pressure